Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 My cat is 14-15 years old, Persian.

-Protocol ultrasound examination the abdominal cavity of the animal
+Protocol ultrasound examination animal's abdominal cavity

 Bladder